 GuyLaine Charles, LL.M.
 (ISDA Documentation; NAESB Negotiation; Dodd Frank Act)

 GuyLaine has practiced law since 1995 and is admitted to the New York Bar and the Law Society of Upper Canada (the Ontario bar).
-Before joining Teigland-Hunt she practiced with major law firms in both New York and Toronto.
-GuyLaine has presented at several ISDA conferences, provided ISDA tutorials for clients, and has been a guest lecturer at the University of Toronto Faculty of Law, the American University Washington College School of Law, and the University of Pennsylvania School of Law.
+Before founding Charles Law, she was a partner at Teigland-Hunt LLC and prior to that worked at other major firms in New York and Toronto.
+GuyLaine has presented at several ISDA conferences, provided ISDA tutorials for clients, and has been a guest lecturer at the University of Toronto Faculty of Law, the American University Washington College School of Law, the University of Pennsylvania School of Law, and Georgetown Law.

 GuyLaine obtained a Bachelor’s Degree in Business Administration and a Law Degree from the University of Ottawa.
 She also holds a Master’s in Law from Dalhousie University.

-Marcel began teaching electricity courses at CERI in 1996 and has helped over a thousand people to understand the fundamentals of electricity and the industry’s ongoing restructuring efforts in Canada and throughout the world.
-He has helped Oak Leaf to develop its new Wind Energy Fundamentals course and has instructed the course to enthusiastic reviews.
+Marcel began teaching electricity courses at the Canadian Energy Research Institute (CERI) in 1996 and has helped over a thousand people understand the fundamentals of electricity and the industry’s ongoing restructuring efforts in Canada and throughout the world.
+He was instrumental in developing Wind Energy Fundamentals and Renewable Energy Fundamentals for Oak Leaf and has instructed both courses to enthusiastic reviews.

 Carmen Dybwad, PhD (Natural Gas: From Wellhead to Burner-Tip; Upstream Oil & Gas)

-Carmen has a BA and MA in Economics from the University of Regina and a PhD in Resource Development Planning from the University of Waterloo.
-Dr. Dybwad is currently an Adjunct Professor with the University of Regina.
+Carmen holds BA’s and MA’s in Economics from the University of Regina and a PhD in Resource Development Planning from the University of Waterloo.
+Dr. Dybwad is presently an Adjunct Professor with the University of Regina.

-George Eynon, MSc (Natural Gas: From Wellhead to Burner-Tip; Upstream Oil & Gas; Oil Sands)
+George Eynon, MSc (Natural Gas: From Wellhead to Burner-Tip; Upstream Oil & Gas; Canada’s Oil Sands Industry)

-George is President and principal of GEOS – Eynon & Associates Consulting Inc.
+George Eynon is currently the 100th President of the Association of Professional Engineers and Geoscientists of Alberta (APEGA).
+He is also President and Principal of GEOS – Eynon & Associates Consulting Inc.

-George brings to his teaching more than 40 years’ experience in the energy industry in upstream operations, energy and management consulting, and regulation, in a variety of roles.
+George brings to his teaching more than 40 years of experience in the energy industry in upstream operations, energy and management consulting, and regulation — in a variety of roles.

-George has 20 years combined experience in oil & gas upstream operations, in progressively more senior technical, management, and executive roles; hands on experience in natural gas, crude oil, and oilsands bitumen exploration & production around the world—throughout North America, Western Canada, Europe, the North Sea, Southeast Asia, South Asia, Australasia, and West Africa.
+George accumulated 20 years of experience in oil & gas upstream operations, in progressively more senior technical, management, and executive roles.
+He shares with course participants his hands-on experience in natural gas, crude oil, and oil sands bitumen exploration & production around the world—having worked throughout North America, Western Canada, Europe, the North Sea, Southeast Asia, South Asia, Australasia, and West Africa.

-George has 15 years combined regulatory, energy and management consulting & research experience in government, regulatory, and corporate environments world-wide: Canada, USA, EU, UK, Norway, Denmark, France, Poland, Hungary, Thailand, Indonesia, Pakistan, Australia, etc. Most recently he consulted to the EU and some of its constituent members on appropriate upstream oil & gas regulatory frameworks.
+George has 15 years combined regulatory, energy and management consulting & research experience in government, regulatory, and corporate environments world-wide: Canada, USA, UK, Norway, Denmark, France, Poland, Hungary, Thailand, Indonesia, Pakistan, and Australia, among other nations.
+Most recently he consulted to the EU and some of its constituent members on appropriate upstream oil & gas regulatory frameworks.

-George’s industry experience was gained with Amoco, Paramount, Superior, Suncor, Bow Valley, SMI, and Derek.
-His consulting and research experience was gained with Ziff Energy, GEOS Consulting, CERA-Cambridge Energy Research Associates, and CERI-the Canadian Energy Research Institute.
-His board and governance experience was gained with the ERCB/AER, Derek and SMI, CSPG, AAPG, APEGA and Geoscientists Canada.
+George gained industry experience with Amoco, Paramount, Superior, Suncor, Bow Valley, SMI, and Derek.
+He has consulted and conducted research for Ziff Energy, CERA-Cambridge Energy Research Associates, and CERI-the Canadian Energy Research Institute.
+He has also served on boards and developed governance experience through the ERCB/AER, Derek and SMI, CSPG, AAPG, APEGA, and Geoscientists Canada.

 George is a life-long teacher and learner.
-He has a BSc [London] and MSc [McMaster].
+He holds a BSc [London] and MSc [McMaster].
 He graduated from the Senior Executive Management Program [MIT Sloan School] and the Institute of Corporate Directors [ICD] program [Haskayne School, Calgary].
-Throughout his career, from graduate teaching assistant to the present day, George has taken every opportunity to pass on his knowledge to audiences of all ages, and levels of skill or professional development—and to industry, professional, technical, academic, government and the general public audiences.
+Throughout his career, from graduate teaching assistant to the present day, George has taken every opportunity to pass on his knowledge to people of all ages, and levels of skill or professional development — and to industry, professional, technical, academic, government, and general public audiences.

 Alan Murray, PhD (Wellhead to Burner-Tip; Natural Gas Market Fundamentals)